jeromyanglim/rmarkdown-rmeetup-2012/talk/talk.md

 * Simple, readable, intuitive, light-weight markup
 * Convert to HTML
 * Raw HTML can be interspersed to add functionality
-* Various extensions and flaours of markdown
+* Various extensions and flavours of markdown
 * Popular on websites: e.g., StackOverflow, GitHub, Reddit

 \tiny{see also: \url{http://daringfireball.net/projects/markdown/ }}